tsardarmehni/Sliding-Mode-Control-of-Internal-Combustion-Engines/README.md

 - Subsystem 4: oxygen sensor
 This file is saved as Simulink 8.4 MATLAB 2014b, so you **MUST** have at least MATLAB 2014b installed on your machine to run it.

-Interested readers are referred to the following papers/books:
+Interested readers are referred to section 6 of the following paper:
 - https://link.springer.com/article/10.1016/j.acme.2013.05.003.

 2. The m-file, "engine_initials_smc.m," includes all the parameters in the engine model.
 You **MUST** run this file first.
 Otherwise, the simulink file will not work.